 The goal of the District's budgeting process remains to fund the resources required to provide services to the District's customers as cost-efficiently as possible.
 The District aggressively pursues reductions in expenses to offset uncontrollable expenses such as pass-through rate increases from outside agencies on which the District depends for the purchase of water, electricity and the treatment of sewage.
-The FY 2021-22 and 2022-23 recommended rate increases are primarily associated with pass through rate increases from outside agencies.
+The District is in the process of developing rates based on the proposed Operating Budgets.
+Proposed rate increases will be necessary to provide cost of service equity.
+Due to the continued economic impact of COVID-19 to the District's customers, the District has elected to defer any rate increase until after December 31, 2021.
+The District will re-evaluate the economic impacts of COVID-19 in the Fall of 2021 and consider a possible rate increase to be effective sometime in 2022 for both fiscal years.